-Contact: Dr. Timothy Ray, Main 529, tray@wcupa.edu; or Dr. Kuhio Walters, Main 551, kwalters@wcupa.edu.
+Contact: Dr. Timothy Ray, Main 529, tray@wcupa.edu

+Dr. Kristine Ervin, Main 312, kervin@wcupa.edu

 NCTE CHAPTER

 The English Department hosts a student affiliate chapter of the National Council of Teachers of English.
 Members meet to discuss topics of professional interest and organize events and programming.
 Recent activities include tutoring at a local middle school; such experience is helpful for prospective teachers and can aid in building a resume.